DukeAtreides/seekonkucc_CommunionClass/README.md

   2. Segway:
      > "We don’t have power like Jesus did to heal people.
 We need medicine and doctors.
      > But we can help people who are hurting and in pain.
 Has anyone heard of the term empathy before?
      > Empathy means the ability to understand and share the feelings of another.
-Ways we can show empathy are through the Corporal and Spiritual works of Mercy.
+Ways we can show empathy are through the Corporal and Spiritual works of Mercy."
   4. Read the Works of Mercy handout
   5. Discuss sacrifice and Lent
      > Sometimes to do these things, we have to sacrifice something for someone else.